 - An intervention and ventilation facility in Mount Waverley to provide ventilation, emergency service access, and a passenger emergency exit point to the surface from the tunnels.

-- An electrical substation in Burwood to provide power to run the trains and operate the rail tunnels and underground stations.
+- A power supply substation in Burwood to provide power to run the trains and operate the rail tunnels and underground stations.

 We want to hear from you

 We want your feedback to help us inform investigations and assessments for the supporting infrastructure required for Stage One.
-Answer the ventilation, electrical substation and train stabling surveys to let us know what’s important to consider in planning and design, and the impacts that concern you the most.
+Answer the intervention and ventilation, power supply substation and stabling facility surveys to let us know what’s important to consider in planning and design, and the impacts that concern you the most.

 An intervention and ventilation facility will be built at Mount Waverley, near High Street Road and Elm Grove.
 This facility will provide fresh air ventilation into the tunnels and an emergency access and exit point to the surface.